Mark-Zwaving/weatherstats-nl/README.md

 **Install all libraries in an virtual environment (recommended)**

-*Install an virtual environment*
+*Install the python library for to make an virtual environment*
 ```
 python3 -m pip install virtualenv
 ```
+*In the map: weatherstats-nl*
-*Create an virtual envronment with python3.7*
+*Create an virtual environment named 'venv-py37' with the use of python3.7*
 ```
 virtualenv venv-py37 --python=/path/to/python3.7
 ```